 As much as I enjoyed the city, I think it’s time for me to get some fresh air.
 Thus commence my journey to the countryside in a town called, Val D’Orcia.
 It is located in the province of Siena, an hour and 40-minute drive from Florence.
 The scenic views of the valleys on the side of the road alone would make you feel like you’ve stepped into a dream.

-Doing a virtual in this region was a bit challenging as the street views are not many and as detailed as the ones in Florence.
+Doing a virtual in this region was a bit challenging as the street views are not as many and as detailed as the ones in Florence.
 I was on the road for a while, not knowing where I was and where exactly to go.

 Somehow, I ended up on Montepulciano while I was searching for a place to eat.
 I googled for the best restaurant and Osteria Acquacheta came up in the recommendations.
 I started walking from Via del Teatro.
 I kept walking and kept getting lost.
 Seriously, why does this keep happening to me even on a virtual trip?